jisaacks/GitGutter/docs/coloring.md

-# Icon Coloring
+# Coloring

-The colors come from your _color scheme_ file.
+The colors of gutter icons and the line annotation come from your _color scheme_ file.

 ## Sublime Text Color Scheme Format